DC03 and CR01 Projects

 James Dyson was determined to change the way we wash clothes.
 With traditional machines, folded jeans often come out still folded.

 To find a more thorough washing method we tested all possible techniques.
 The conclusion was that manipulating the fabric, similar to hand-washing, gives the best results.
-The counter rotation drums mimics this action.
+The counter rotation drums mimic this action.

 Wouter Konings was one of a small, selected team of engineers with the task of making this happen.